kevinjmann/view-addon-study/src/viewWE-test/docs/Functional.md

 # Name and version changes of the add-on

-For the tests to run sucessfully keep the name and version of the add-on in check:
+For the tests to run successfully keep the name and version of the add-on in check:

 In ../package.json update: